 As business immigration lawyers, DavidsonMorris can assist with your PBS licence application, with advice on supporting documentation and compliance with duties as a PBS licence holder.

-For advice on PBS licence application or hiring under the Tier 2 visa route, contact us.
+For advice on PBS licence applications or sponsoring overseas workers, contact us.

 PBS licence FAQs